emscripten-core/emscripten/site/source/docs/optimizing/Optimizing-Code.rst

 - When first porting code, run *emcc* on your code using the default settings (without optimization).
 Check that your code works and :ref:`debug <Debugging>` and fix any issues before continuing.
 - Build with lower optimization levels during development for a shorter compile/test iteration cycle (``-O0`` or ``-O1``).
+- Build with ``-O2`` to get a well-optimized build.
-- Build with ``-O2`` or ``-O3`` when releasing your code.  ``-O3`` builds are even more optimized than ``-O2``, but at the cost of significantly longer compilation time.
+- Building with ``-O3`` or ``-Os`` can produce an ever better build than ``-O2``, and are worth considering for release builds. ``-O3`` builds are even more optimized than ``-O2``, but at the cost of significantly longer compilation time and potentially larger code size. ``-Os`` is similar in increasing compile times, but focuses on reducing code size while doing additional optimization.
+It's worth trying these different optimization options to see what works best for your application.
 - Other optimizations are discussed in the following sections.

 In addition to the ``-Ox`` options, there are separate compiler options that can be used to control the JavaScript optimizer (:ref:`js-opts <emcc-js-opts>`), LLVM optimizations (:ref:`llvm-opts <emcc-llvm-opts>`) and LLVM link-time optimizations (:ref:`llvm-lto <emcc-llvm-lto>`).

 .. note::

-	-  The meanings of the *emcc* optimization flags (``-O1, -O2`` etc.) are different to the similarly-named options in *gcc*, *clang*, and other compilers, because optimizing JavaScript is very different to optimizing native code.
+	-  The meanings of the *emcc* optimization flags (``-O1, -O2`` etc.) are similar to *gcc*, *clang*, and other compilers, but also different because optimizing asm.js and WebAssembly includes some additional types of optimizations.
 The mapping of the *emcc* levels to the LLVM bitcode optimization levels is documented in the reference.

 Advanced compiler settings